williamdemeo/Math700Spring2014/README.md

 both from the textbook and other sources, will be distributed and updated as the course progresses.
 Students will solve and submit as many solutions as possible.
-In addition, for each homework assignment, two students will be responsible for typing up correct soltuions to the homework problems using LaTeX and submitting them to the class GitHub repository.
+In addition, for each homework assignment, two students will be responsible for typing up correct solutions to the homework problems using LaTeX and submitting them to the class GitHub repository.
 (See [Git and GitHub](#git-and-github) below.)
 Homework is worth 50% of the course grade.